-Exemptions: Nil

-Other Matters: • Nil

-Responsibility: Councillors are responsible for adopting the Policy and ensuring that appropriate resources are allocated.

-The General Manager has the responsibility to...

-Directors and Managers are responsible for reviewing, updating and enforcing the
+Exemptions: Nil Other Matters: • Nil Responsibility: Councillors are responsible for adopting the Policy and ensuring that appropriate resources are allocated.
+The General Manager has the responsibility to Directors and Managers are responsible for reviewing, updating and enforcing the Policy.

-Policy.

 Employees are responsible for following the Policy.

-Related Documents:

-• Cemetery - conservation of monuments, Uralla Shire Council, August 2013

-Uralla Shire Council Operational Plan

-• Interment Procedure

-Review: This Policy will be reviewed as necessary or at least every four years from date of adoption.
+Related Documents: Cemetery - conservation of monuments, Uralla Shire Council, August 2013 Uralla Shire Council Operational Plan Interment Procedure Review: This Policy will be reviewed as necessary or at least every four years from date or adoption.
+Date created: Last review: October 2013 Reviewer: Manager of Planning Resolution # 265/97; reviewed January 1998:17/98; September 2000: 412/00; March 2005: 94/05; revised September 2009: 419/09; adopted without change August 2013 (249/13).

-Date created:

-Last review: October 2013

-Reviewer: Manager of Planning

-Resolution # 265/97; reviewed January 1998:17/98; September 2000: 412/00; March 2005:

-94/05; revised September 2009: 419/09; adopted without change August 2013

 Authorised by: General Manager Date

-Subject: DEFERMENT OF CONDITIONS OF DEVELOPMENT
+Subject: DEFERMENT OF CONDITIONS OF DEVELOPMENT CONSENT

-CONSENT

-Description: This document describes Council's policy over all aspects of Development Consent concerning deferment of any conditions of consent for development applications
+- Description: This document describes Council's policy over all aspects of Development Consent - Objective: To ensure that staff and developers understand Council's practice concerning deferment of any conditions of consent for development applications